iandennismiller/gthnk/docs/user/text-editor-macros.rst

 Other text editors
 ------------------

-Any text editor that provides macros for the date and time is likely to support **gthnk**.
+Any text editor that provides macros for the date and time is likely to support **Gthnk**.
 If you successfully set up another text editor, please `create an issue <https://github.com/iandennismiller/gthnk/issues>`_ that describes your process and we can add it to this document.